 Recruitment and Onboarding

 One of the primary responsibilities of an HR manager is to attract, screen, and select qualified candidates for open positions within the organization.
 This involves posting job ads, reviewing resumes, conducting interviews, and performing background checks.
+Many HR professionals rely on tools such as LinkedIn Recruiter to source talent efficiently.
 Once a candidate is selected, the HR manager also oversees the onboarding process, which includes orientation and training.

 Training and Development

 HR managers are responsible for identifying the training needs of employees and designing and implementing training programs to meet those needs.
-They may also organize workshops and seminars for employees to develop new skills and enhance their existing ones.
+Platforms like Udemy for Business or Coursera for Business can be used to deliver on‑demand learning modules, workshops, and seminars that help employees develop new skills and enhance existing ones.

 Reading more: